ShishirGupta-Wu/aspergillus_ps/README.md

 *Removal of Unreliable Alignment Regions*

 `$ perl run_gblocks.pl -i directory_codon_alignments`

+Nucleotide alignment of single copy orthologs can be obtained from [here](https://funginet.hki-jena.de/data_files/81).

 ## 4. Recombination
 Create a text file named as input_path.txt which should contain the full path to each tested alignment file per line.